 If you notice the abutment, or a small post-like structure, protruding from your gums, it likely means the cement was compromised.
 If the abutment has maintained its integrity, then Dr. Dennis Coyle might be able to simply clean the abutment and crown and cement them back in place.

-If the crown is damaged or missing, then he will need to make another new crown.
+If the crown is damaged or missing, then they will need to make another new crown.
 Our CEREC same-day technology makes this a wait-free, same-visit process.

 If the abutment was damaged in any way, or it has broken off at the gum line, then Dr. Dennis Coyle might need to perform a root canal to fully restore its structural integrity.
 This will also call for the creation of a new crown.